Office Staff

 Mary Brown

-Guide Manager / Diversity & Equity Manager
+Guide Manager / Diversity & Inclusion Manager

 Mary grew up in the shadow of the Chugach and Talkeetna Ranges in Palmer, Alaska but didn’t start climbing and mountaineering until she moved from Beijing to Seattle in 2010.
 She has been with Alpine Ascents International since 2014.
-Affectionally known as “the guide wrangler”, Mary spends most of her working hours on the scheduling and administration of the 80+ guide staff.
-She also takes a leading role in diversity and inclusion efforts, affinity programming, and acts as editor of the Alpine Ascents blog.
-When she’s off the clock, Mary can be found on the skin track, backpacking with Director of Canine Operations, and whipping up new vegan recipes in her comically small kitchen.
-She is also a Trail Mixed Leader, Editor and Communication Specialist for Edge Outdoors, and member of The Mountaineers Advisory Council.
+Affectionately known as “the guide wrangler,” Mary spends most of her working hours on the scheduling and administration of the 90+ guide staff.
+She also takes a leading role in diversity and inclusion efforts and affinity programming.
+Her newest initiative, the BIPOC Guide Development Program, aims to increase the representation of BIPOC (Black, Indigenous, and People of Color) individuals in the mountain guiding industry.

 Gary Harrington